rust-diplomat/diplomat/example/js/lib/docs/fixed_decimal_ffi.rst

 .. js:class:: ICU4XFixedDecimal

-    See the `Rust documentation <https://unicode-org.github.io/icu4x-docs/doc/fixed_decimal/struct.FixedDecimal.html>`__ for more information.
+    See the `Rust documentation for FixedDecimal <https://unicode-org.github.io/icu4x-docs/doc/fixed_decimal/struct.FixedDecimal.html>`__ for more information.

     .. js:staticfunction:: new(v)